Private sector development

 Scope of Sida's work with private sector development

-Sidas support within private sector development amounted to about SEK 4 billion in 2019.
-Private sector development is a broad definition that, except from the above mentioned efforts, include support to agriculture and forestry, fishery, communications and trade.
+Sidas support within inclusive financial development amounted to about SEK 3 billion in 2020.
+Inclusive financial development is a broad definition that include private sector development and support to agriculture and forestry, fishery, communications and trade.